Zelasudil (RXC007, ROCK2 inhibitor)

 - Therapeutic Murine Bleomycin-induced IPF Model

-- Therapeutic Murine Sclerodermatous chronic Graft versus Host (immune mediated ILD) mode
+- Therapeutic Murine Sclerodermatous chronic Graft versus Host (immune mediated ILD) model

 - Carbon tetrachloride (CCl4)-induced liver fibrosis model